 - The decision reached by the Disciplinary Committee will be by a majority vote.
 The Chairperson will vote only in case of a tie vote.

 - Within five (5) working days after the decision has been reached by the committee, The Chairperson of the College

 - Disciplinary Committee shall send a certified letter to the student or organization’s last known address to provide written notification of the committee’s decision.
 Copies of decisions and recommendations from the College Disciplinary Committee shall be forwarded to the appropriate administrator.

 - The President of the College shall be the final authority in the appeal process.

-- The student may file a written request asking that the President of the College review the decision and recommendations of the Assistant Dean and/or the College Disciplinary Committee.
+- The student may file a written request asking that the President of the College review the decision and recommendations of the Dean of Students, designee, and/or the College Disciplinary Committee.
 The written request must be filed within five days (excluding Saturday, Sunday, and holidays) of the hearing.